RickSlick3/tv-time/README.md

 ![character info](/documentation-files/character-info.png)

 These two visualizations are linked; the episode chart shows how many episodes a character appears in throughout the show, and the word cloud shows their most used words and phrases along with relatively how often they say them.
 The user can interact with these visuals using the dropdown to select a character of interest to change the visuals.
-Thy can also use the dropdown tochange he word cloud from single words to 3, 4, and 5 wrd phrases.
+Thy can also use the dropdown to change the word cloud from single words to 3, 4, and 5 word phrases.
 The user can also hover over the episode chart to see a tooltip for how many lines a character says in that episode.
 This allows the user to see how often characters appear over the course of the show, how much they speak in each episode, and their most common words and phrases.

 #### Arc Diagram: Character Interactions Per Episode or Season